English Language Learning (ELL)

 The Program for English Language Learning (ELL) aims to support undergraduate and graduate students from linguistically diverse backgrounds in their mastery of English.

-Two undergraduate English courses fulfilling core requirements are offered as a linked sequence to students who place into them after having completed the English language assessment during student orientation in August each year.
+Two undergraduate English courses fulfilling core requirements are offered as a linked sequence during freshman year.
+Students place into the sequence after completing the English language assessment in early summer before their freshman year.

 Language Training courses for Graduate Students are offered each year.
 ENGL 7700, English Language Training for Graduate Students: Focus on Speech and Presentation Skills, (fall) addresses the challenges non-native speakers face in oral communicability.
 ENGL 7701, English Language Training for Graduate Students: Focus on Writing, (spring) prepares students for the challenging writing tasks that await them at the graduate level.